comses-education/github-starter-course/README.md

 Most of the time we want to keep track of **plain-text files** in version control systems, like source code, configuration files and scripts.
 It's also OK to store binary formats in Git as well like images, zipfiles, or other binary data.

-However, **you should avoid** putting *generated* artifacts into Git like compiled executables (e.g. Windows .exe or macOS application bundle), or compiled C code / Java `.class` files.
-These artifacts are *derivatives* and change when the source code changes.
+However, **you should avoid** putting *generated* files into Git like compiled executables (e.g. Windows .exe, macOS application bundles, Linux ELF executables), compiled C object files or Java .class files.
+These files are *derivatives* and change when their source material changes.
 They also tend to stop working as the host operating system or language runtimes and dependencies evolve.
 Instead, we recommend that you only put *source material* into Git, the things used to **create** the derivative.
 Put the **recipe** into Git, not the **cake**!
 So, instead of committing the 10 TBs of raw data you generated to create a hauntingly evocative figure for your publication, you should commit the code, documentation, and permanent identifiers / references to the related research objects you used to generate that data and hauntingly evocative figure.
-You probably **should include the figure itself though** - even though it's generated, it's always a good idea to have a succinct visual reference for what your model does.
+You probably **should include the figures though** - even though they are generated, it's always a good idea to have a succinct visual reference for what your model does.

-_NB: handling large-scale, multi-dimensional ABM data outputs is an ongoing challenge, best left to data repositories like Figshare, the Open Science Framework, Dataverse, etc., **not** source code repositories like Git or the CoMSES Model Library!_
+_NOTE: handling large-scale, multi-dimensional ABM data outputs is an ongoing challenge, best left to data repositories like Figshare, the Open Science Framework, Dataverse, etc., **not** source code repositories like Git or the CoMSES Model Library!_

 ### Why do we need version control systems?